 Component Level Scores

-What do the Water Quality index scores show?
+What does the Water Quality score show?

 Creating the Index